 Sleeping gives your brain a chance to boost its levels of dopamine and norepinephrine, which helps make you feel happy, alert, and attentive.
 The natural processes in our body such as breathing and digestion don’t take as much effort when we’re well-rested.
 We are more at ease and capable of handling whatever life may throw at us (e.g., stressful situations, grief and loss, having to change last minute).
 It also means we have more energy to get through our work, eat a nice meal, and actually enjoy spending time doing hobbies or being with loved ones.
 Overall, we’re more adaptable and ready to take on life’s challenges.

 Have you ever heard of Pavlov’s dogs?
 In the late 19th century, a Russian researcher named Ivan Pavlov discovered that by repeatedly ringing a bell and then feeding dogs, eventually the dogs would have a physiological response to the bell even when there was no food present.
 This seemingly simple experiment led to one of the most important discoveries about behavior: conditioning.
 Conditioning is the way our bodies and brains learn through repetition.

 Sleep can be a problem for people in a lot of ways.
 Some of us have difficulty with falling asleep while others struggle to stay asleep.
 The onset of these difficulties could be because of:

 - Work, school, families, relationships, and the world around us contribute to our mental state.
-Being stressed about them increases our alertness and this makes it difficult to slow down and quiet our thoughts.
+Being stressed increases our alertness, making it difficult to slow down and quiet our thoughts.